catchorg/Catch2/docs/command-line.md

 ### decl
 Declaration order (this is the default order if no --order argument is provided).
-Tests in the same TU are sorted using their declaration orders, different TUs are in an implementation (linking) dependent order.
+Tests in the same translation unit are sorted using their declaration orders, different TUs are sorted in an implementation (linking) dependent order.

 ### lex